Goldman Sachs asks some to skip conference over coronavirus concerns

-NEW YORK, Feb 27 (Reuters) - Goldman Sachs Group Inc is asking people not to attend the bank’s New York conference next week if they or someone they are close to had recently traveled to China, South Korea or parts of Italy, according to the conference website.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) is asking people not to attend the bank’s New York conference next week if they or someone they are close to had recently traveled to China, South Korea or parts of Italy, according to the conference website.

 The “precautionary measures” follow similar moves taken by Morgan Stanley earlier this week, as global businesses seek to help prevent further spread of the deadly coronavirus.